 Defining ISO 27001

 An ISMS is a comprehensive framework that encompasses people, processes, and technology to manage information security risks.
 It involves defining policies, procedures, and controls to ensure the confidentiality, integrity, and availability of information assets.
-ISO 27001 provides organizations with a structured approach to develop and maintain an effective ISMS.
+ISO 27001 provides organisations with a structured approach to develop and maintain an effective ISMS.

 Key Principles of ISO 27001